 Lead From Here — even across the globe.
 Ravenscroft is committed to nurturing and preparing future citizen leaders to thrive and become positive contributors in a complex and interdependent world.
 Our global travel, study abroad, hosting and exchange programs are among the ways we cultivate global perspective and cultural awareness.

-Each year, Ravenscroft offers Middle and Upper School students a variety of travel and study abroad options that, through service learning opportunities, challenge, expand, and shape student’s views in ways that span international boundaries.
+Each year, Ravenscroft offers Middle and Upper School students a variety of travel and study abroad options that, through service learning opportunities, challenge, expand and shape student’s views in ways that span international boundaries.

-World Wars Historical Experience - France/Germany
+World Wars Historical Experience - Europe

 Service and Cultural Immersion Program - Costa Rica